nikolliervin/blast-ocr-extension/README.md

 # Blast OCR Chrome Extension

-The Blast OCR Chrome Extension allows you to extract text from images using the Blast OCR API (Repo: https://github.com/nikolliervin/blast).
+The Blast OCR Chrome Extension allows you to extract text from images using the [Blast OCR API Repository](https://github.com/nikolliervin/blast).
 Simply upload an image from your computer, and the extension will send the image to the Blast OCR API for processing, returning the extracted text.

 ## How to Use